cloudflare/cloudflare-docs/content/waf/rate-limiting-rules/request-rate.md

 ## Complexity-based rate limiting

 {{<Aside type="note">}}
-Complexity-based rate limiting is available in beta to Enterprise customers on the Advanced plan, and can only be configured via API.
+Complexity-based rate limiting is available in beta to Enterprise customers with Advanced Rate Limiting, and can only be configured via API.
 {{</Aside>}}

 A complexity-based rate limiting rule performs rate limiting based on the complexity or cost of handling requests during a given period, instead of the number of requests in the same period.

 A common use case is to score each request with an estimate of the cost (or complexity) required to serve that request.
 The rate limiting rule can then enforce a maximum limit on the total complexity that each client can put on the application over a given period, regardless of the total number of requests sent by that client.

 When you configure a complexity-based rate limiting rule, the origin server must include an HTTP header in the response with its complexity score.

 Complexity-based rate limiting rules must contain the following properties: